vippsas/vipps-ecom-api/vipps-ecom-api.md

 |:----------|:------------|:---------|
 | [Get Access token](https://developer.vippsmobilepay.com/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost) | Fetch the access token | [`POST:/accesstoken/get`](https://developer.vippsmobilepay.com/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost) |

-See the
+For integrating with the eCom API, see the
 [eCom API checklist](vipps-ecom-api-checklist.md).

-## Vipps HTTP headers
+## HTTP headers

-We recommend using the standard Vipps HTTP headers for all requests.
+We recommend using the standard HTTP headers for all requests.

 See [Knowledge base: HTTP headers](https://developer.vippsmobilepay.com/docs/common-topics/http-headers) for details.

 ## Authentication

-All Vipps API calls are authenticated with an access token and an API subscription key.
+All API calls are authenticated with an access token and an API subscription key.
 See
 [Get an access token](https://developer.vippsmobilepay.com/docs/APIs/access-token-api#get-an-access-token) in the Getting started guide, for details.